EricRongkai/EricRongkai.github.io/_pages/projects.md

   (1) In this study we deploy a standard inertial sensor-based node to collect a large amount of human lower limb motion data to construct a gait motion database. <br>
   (2) By training an LSTM network model with sparse sensor inputs to dense sensor inputs, we achieved full lower limb joint pose reconstruction using only three sensor nodes.

-- ## Virtual reality rehabilitation training system
+- ## Virtual reality training system and hardware design for uppper limb rehabilitation robots

 <div>			 <!--块级封装-->
      <center>